edadma/backslash/README.md

 ### Library

-This example program shows how to create a custom tag to output an HTML unordered list, and also demonstrates a Liquid `for` loop.
+This example program shows how to create a custom command to output an HTML unordered list, and also demonstrates a Backslash `\for` loop.

 ```scala
 import scala.util.parsing.input.Position